 Guidelines for fasting for the forty Days of Lent

-I offer the following guidelines to be considered first prayerfully and also in consideration of any medical conditions or dietary restrictions one may have.
+I offer the following guidelines to be considered first prayerfully and also in consideration of any medical conditions or dietary restrictions one may have:

 No meat, Fish, Milk, Dairy Products, Oil, or Oil products

-Fish, Oil & Wine are permitted.
+Fish, Oil & Wine permitted

 Feast of the Annunciation/March 25th

-Fish, Oil & Wine are permitted
+Fish, Oil & Wine permitted

-Shellfish are permitted throughout Great Lent
+Shellfish permitted throughout Great Lent

-Remember, Lent is a time of discipline and conditioning, for both our bodies and souls.
-As the Fathers of the Church remind us; when we fast, what comes out of our mouth is greater than what goes in!
+Remember, Lent is a time of discipline and conditioning for both our bodies and souls.
+As the Fathers of the Church remind us, when we fast, what comes out of our mouth is greater than what goes in!
 May we be strengthened and grow closer to our Lord and Savior Jesus Christ through prayer and fasting this Lenten period.
-I humbly remind you, a forty day fast without prayer and discipline is only a forty day diet!
+I humbly remind you: a forty day fast without prayer and discipline is only a forty day diet!